senserf/picos/README.txt

 R100602A:

-    Fixed a bug causing segmentation fault on udaemon's attempts to connect to already active SENSORS and PINS modules.
+    Fixed a bug causing segmentation faults on udaemon's attempts to connect to already active SENSORS and PINS modules.